Work Portfolio Package (WPP)

 - a startup program or accelerator

 You are responsible for finding a relevant job/internship/program/award advertisement to respond to.
+So that those evaluating your portfolio have adequate context, you must include a copy of the job description in your final submitted package – URLs become stale.
 The deadlines for the advertisement may not align with the assessment due dates, and you may not choose to submit your actual application, but it MUST be a real advertisement.

 The Work Portfolio Package should build primarily around your experience in TechLauncher, but may be supplemented with relevant recent experiences, such as previous projects or professional development that lead into TechLauncher.